Ischaemic Affairs of the Heart

 A little later a couple of admin people came by with clipboards and pages of admission paperwork to sign.
 I told them I had private health insurance, so they told me to tick a box on the form.
 Was later given dinner — a small roast beef sandwich — accompanied by a couple of tiny “blood medication” tablets.
 The ward supervisor came by and asked my nurse if she could do an extra shift (making it three in a row).
 The nurse laughed and politely declined.

 It took 4½ hours before a Cardiology Unit bed was found, but I didn't mind as I felt fine.
 Even SMS'ed one my friends that I felt like a fraud lying among genuinely sick people.
 Eventually an orderly came.
 As I got out of bed he told get back in as they would wheel the entire apparatus to the cardio ward.
-It turned out later that, again, I was very lucky to get a transfer so quickly.
-Another heart-attack patient I spoke with the next morning told me she had spent 16 hours in the E.D. before they found her a bed.
+It turned out later that, again, I was very lucky to get a transfer so soon.
+Another heart–attack patient I spoke with the next morning told me she had spent 16 hours in the E.D. before they could find her a bed.

 Cardiology Ward

 It was already night outside.
-While being wheeled down a long corridor, I asked the orderly if I was being transferred to the new 14-storey clinical services building which opened 9 months earlier in April 2022.
+While being wheeled down a long corridor, I asked the orderly if I was being transferred to the new 14–storey clinical services building which opened 9 months earlier in April 2022.
 He said no, I was stuck in the old building.
-The current plan was to move the E.D.and Cardiology units together to the new building in February 2023.
-They had intended to move a few months earlier, then postponed to December, and it had been put off yet again [i].
+The current plan was to move the E.D.and Cardiology units simultaneously to the new building in February 2023.
+They had intended to move a few months earlier, then postponed to December, and it had been put back yet again [i].

 We caught the lift to the 5th floor and I was wheeled into a 4–bed ward (W5B), with each patient screened by movable blue curtains.
 My bed was placed at “Bed 26” near the door, and it quickly became apparent that the room was warm and unusually stuffy.
 There was no airflow at the head of my bed, so I started to sweat a lot.